niekheinen/EDD_project/README.md

 ### Shared dimension: Contributor

 This is the contributor hierarchy where all the information about the contributors are stored.
 In this case, there is also stored the latest contribution date that could be useful for some analytics.
+In this case, the dimension could be degraded.
+However, we decided to keep it split due to ease of understanding and since in the future might be the need to add more contributors' information.

 ### UML cube diagram

 ![cubes_UML](images/cubes_UML.jpg)

 ## Description of the Relational model
 In the image below you can find the relational model.
-The only non degraded dimensions are `product_dim` (green) and `contributor_dim` (orange), so that why we only have two dimension table.
-Both fact table have a non-nullable Many-To-One relation to these dimensions, as illustrated in the diagram.
+The only non-degraded dimensions are `product_dim` (green) and `contributor_dim` (orange), so that is why we only have two dimension tables.
+Both fact tables have a non-nullable Many-To-One relation to these dimensions, as illustrated in the diagram.
+As seen in theory, each cube is mapped into a fact table while each non-degraded dimension is mapped into a dimensional table.

 ![Relational model](images/relational_model.png)